Ten good reasons for publishing a paper in eCM Journal

 eCM Digital Repositories & Object Identifiers and Impact Factors

-eCM articles are held within the CLOCKSS digital archive and on European PMC. eCM is a member of Crossref.
+eCM articles are held within the CLOCKSS digital archive. eCM is a member of Crossref.

 eCM Website Analytics Disclaimer